fionanealon/iris-data-set-project/README.md

 # Read csv file into python using numpy
 data = numpy.genfromtxt('data/iris.csv', delimiter=',')
 ```
-Using the numpy.genfromtxt function, I will use numpy to read in the iris csv file into this array.
+Using the numpy.genfromtxt function, I will use numpy to read in the iris csv file into this array and assign this array to data.
 The numpy.genfromtxt function runs two main loops.
 The first loop converts each line of the file in a sequence of strings.
 The second loop converts each string to the appropriate data type.
-[Ref: numpy.genfromtxt](https://docs.scipy.org/doc/numpy/user/basics.io.genfromtxt.html?highlight=array) A delimiter is a sequence of one or more characters used to specify the boundary between separate, independent regions in plain text or other data streams.[Ref: delimiter](https://www.w3resource.com/python-exercises/re/python-re-exercise-47.php)
+[Ref: numpy.genfromtxt](https://docs.scipy.org/doc/numpy/user/basics.io.genfromtxt.html?highlight=array) A delimiter is a sequence of one or more characters used to specify the boundary between separate, independent regions in plain text or other data streams.
+[Ref: delimiter](https://www.w3resource.com/python-exercises/re/python-re-exercise-47.php)

 ```Python
 # Select all values in first column of numpy array